banyansecurity/pybanyan/banyan/ext/okta/README.md

 python application.py
 ```

-You should see a list of your Okta application.
+You should see a list of your Okta applications.